4scuti/stacksurvey/README.md

 where the base is a parameter.

-Each model has had different changes of base applied to the log function.
+Each model had different changes of base applied to the log function.

 ### C